mythology-and-legends-in-warfare

 Runic Divination

 The use of runes for divination was another established practice.
 The runic alphabet, known as the Futhark, was not merely a writing system but a set of sacred symbols, each associated with specific concepts, gods, and powers.
 In divination, runes could be carved onto small pieces of wood or bone, tossed onto a cloth, and then interpreted based on how they fell and their proximity to one another.
-This method was used to answer specific questions about the timing of battles, the trustworthiness of allies, or the likelihood of a raid's success.
+This method answered specific questions about the timing of battles, the trustworthiness of allies, or the likelihood of a raid's success.
 The act of casting runes was itself a ritual, invoking divine insight and requiring the practitioner to be in a state of spiritual readiness.

 Augury Through Animal Sacrifice and Entrails